 Providence College welcomes applications from individuals who have proof of graduation from a home-schooled program.
-As with our requirements for applicants from public or private schools, the submission of standardized test scores is optional.
+As with the requirements for applicants from public or private schools, the submission of standardized test scores is optional.

 If home-schooled applicants follow a prescribed curriculum, evidence of course work completed will need to be submitted.
 If not associated with a particular program or institution, the applicant is encouraged to submit a descriptive résumé that outlines the student’s high school work, level of challenge, and depth and breadth of curriculum.